The Girl on the Water Buffalo

 The Wise Young Girl

 The old man did not suppose that these conditions would be accepted.
 Of course they were hard to understand, much less to fulfill.
-But the girls were young and thoughtless, and in their anxiety to get away did not consider any of that.
+Even he had no idea what the answers to these riddles could be, as he had just made them up.
+Nor did the daughters-in-law consider how the riddles might be solved, being young and careless, and anxious to see their mothers and old friends.
 So they promised and made ready with speed.
-In great glee, they started off on foot to visit their mothers.
+In great glee, they started off on foot to visit their home village.

 The Wise Young Girl